ixkaito/frasco/README.md

 $ npm start
 ```

-Or, if you have installed Gulp globally, this is also available and is same as `npm start`.
+Or, if you have installed gulp globally, this is also available and is same as `npm start`.

 ```shell
 $ gulp